zirdl/zirdl.github.io/content/pages/about.md

 +++
-title = "Hi👋"
+title = "TF is this about?"
 path = "about"
 +++

-I'm **Gio**, a second year student, student-athlete, and a student-journalist from the **College of Information Systems** of [Don Mariano Marcos Memorial State University North La Union Campus, Philippines](https://www.dmmmsu.edu.ph/category/campus/nluc/).
+I'm **Gio**, a second year student, student-athlete, and a campus-journalist from the **College of Information Systems** of [Don Mariano Marcos Memorial State University, North La Union Campus, Philippines](https://www.dmmmsu.edu.ph/category/campus/nluc/).

 I am the Chief Layout Artist of the Green Valley Treasure.
-I mainly do my work with free and open-source software.
-As for my line on writing, I do write Development Communication, Feature, and sometimes Opinion articles.
+I mainly do my work with **free and open-source software**.
+As for my line on writing, I do write **Development Communication**, **Feature**, and **Opinion** articles.

-This little platform of mine was born to **share what I do without relying heavily on social media or any other proprietary service.** This sudden burst of desire to publicize my work was largely inspired by reading **Austin Kleon's** **[Show Your Work.](https://austinkleon.com/show-your-work/)** Here's a quote from the book that triggered the inception of this website:
+This little platform of mine was born to **share what I do without relying heavily on social media or any other service without my granular control.** This sudden burst of desire to publicize my work was largely inspired by reading **Austin Kleon's** **[Show Your Work.](https://austinkleon.com/show-your-work/)** Here's a quote from the book that triggered the inception of this website:

 {% admonition(type="quote", title="A. Kleon") %}